georgalis/pub/know/ProOps/framework.md

 calibration and a key elucidation of the framework.
 In complex projects, this relationship contributes to a smooth, focused migration from development to production operations.
 Proceeding development with the framework pattern as a target, sets the stage for coherent operations.
-While, ad hoke execution development can progress with assumptions of _undocumented_ design, non-existent quality checks, and no risk analysis; a disposition of phase loop interaction is prerequisite to actually achieving development agility.
+While, ad hoc execution development can progress with assumptions of _undocumented_ design, non-existent quality checks, and no risk analysis; a disposition of phase loop interaction is prerequisite to actually achieving development agility.